chinzjay/Stock-Analysis/README.md

 ![VBA_Challenge_2018](https://github.com/chinzjay/Stock-Analysis/blob/main/VBA_Challenge_2018.png)
 |:--:|
 |Fig 5.
 Run Time for the VBA Script after code refactoring for the year 2018|

-We can see from *Fig 4.(code run time for year 2018 before refactoring)* and *Fig 5.(code run time for year 2018 after refactoring)* that it took 1.93 seconds for the code to run before whereas after refactoring it ran in just 0.86 seconds.
-The run time in both the cases has come down by more than half.
-Therefore we can conclude that code refactoring makes the code run more efficiently.

 ## Summary
 Refactoring the code has advantages but at the same time it can also have some disadvantages.